 With a few quick modifications to this original recipe, you can make Garlic & Herb Cheesy Pumpkin Muffins or Swiss Cheesy Pumpkin Muffins from the same base savory pumpkin muffin recipe.

-Either of these herbed versions are a perfect pairing with a bowl of fish or clam chowder, chicken soup, French onion, or with an entree salad with roasted chicken and dried cranberries… or just enjoyed on their own for a nutritious and tasty snack.
+Either of these herbed versions are a perfect pairing with a bowl of fish or clam chowder, chicken soup, French onion, or with an entree salad with roasted chicken and dried cranberries… or just enjoy them on their own for a nutritious and tasty snack.

 a pan of savory pumpkin muffins in the oven, with melted cheese oozing out as they bake. there is a background of colorful pumpkins and fall gourds framing the photo